Langevin molecular dynamics derived from Ehrenfest dynamics: Introduction to Ab Initio Molecular Dynamics

-Five new issues here are: \begin{itemize} \item why shall the electron initial data be Gibbs distributed?
-If the electron data could have other distributions it would lead to different results and one would have a problem to predict the dynamics.
-Here the initial Gibbs distribution for the electrons is derived from a stability and consistency argument in Section \ref{gibbs_der} providing the following closure result: starting with any equilibrium measure of the Ehrenfest Hamiltonian system, the initial electron distribution is sampled from the equilibrium measure conditioned on the nuclei positions, which turns out to be a Gibbs density when the ground state energy dominates and after long time it leads to the nuclei positions in a Gibbs distribution; by consistency the original equilibrium measure is then a Gibbs measure. \item The slow nuclei dynamics compared to the fast electron dynamics is exploited, to find a proper Langevin equation without using explicit heat bath frequencies. \item The error analysis uses the residual in the Kolmogorov equation, of the Langevin dynamics, evaluated along the Ehrenfest dynamics, instead of the explicit solution available for harmonic oscillators. \item A long time result uses exponential decay in time of the first variation of the observable with respect to perturbations in the momentum. \item The wave function $\bar\psi$ needs to be normalized, which yields a global coupling of the random initial data that is studied as a perturbation by an assumption of low temperature. \end{itemize} The two central ideas in deriving Langevin dynamics from coupling to a heat bath -- to find the friction mechanism in the heavy particle coupling to the dynamics of the lighter particles and to find the diffusion from Gibbs fluctuations in initial data of the light particles -- were already the basis in \cite{ford_kac1,ford_kac2} and \cite{zwanzig}.
+Five new issues here are: \begin{itemize} \item The slow nuclei dynamics compared to the fast electron dynamics is exploited, to find a proper Langevin equation without using explicit heat bath frequencies. \item The error analysis uses the residual in the Kolmogorov equation, of the Langevin dynamics, evaluated along the Ehrenfest dynamics, instead of the explicit solution available for harmonic oscillators. \item A long time result uses exponential decay in time of the first variation of the observable with respect to perturbations in the momentum. \item An assumption of sufficiently low temperature makes certain quadratic forcing terms in the Ehrenfest momentum equation negligible, to resemble the Zwanzig model. \item Why shall the electron initial data be Gibbs distributed?
+The Ehrenfest dynamics with the initial Gibbs distribution for the electrons is motivated from a stability and consistency argument in Section \ref{gibbs_der}.

+\end{itemize} The two central ideas in deriving Langevin dynamics from coupling to a heat bath -- to find the friction mechanism in the heavy particle coupling to the dynamics of the lighter particles and to find the diffusion from Gibbs fluctuations in initial data of the light particles -- were already the basis in Refs. \cite{ford_kac1,ford_kac2} and \cite{zwanzig}.

 The outline of the paper is the following.
-Section \ref{zwanzig} connects the Ehrenfest system to the Zwanzig model and presents a uniqueness argument for the stochastic initial data.
-Section \ref{bo_sektion} formulates the stochastic data for the Ehrenfest model, including the normalization constraint, and states the two theorems proved in Section \ref{sec_approx}.
+Section \ref{zwanzig} connects the Ehrenfest system to the Zwanzig model and Section \ref{Gibbs} presents a motivation for using a model with stochastic initial electron data based on the Gibbs distribution.
+Section \ref{bo_sektion} formulates the stochastic initial data for the Ehrenfest model, including the normalization constraint, and states the two theorems proved in Section \ref{sec_approx}.